Appearance

 The pivot to grief

 The Conclusion's last move is the closing poem, "The Journey."
 Three stanzas of childhood faith giving way to an adult realization that the heavens are now charted "by my own hand."[15]
 It is the most graceful page in the document.
 It also performs a specific function: the reader's last cognitive act is not to evaluate a claim but to feel one.
-The pain expressed deserves the same respect any honest faith-loss does.
+The pain expressed deserves the same respect any faith-loss does.
 What it does not deserve is to be confused with an argument.

-The Honest Cumulative-Doubt Argument
+The Cumulative-Doubt Concern

 What the Body of This Site Has Demonstrated